andrew/ultimate-awesome/README.md

 - [Generative_KG_Construction_Papers](https://github.com/zjunlp/Generative_KG_Construction_Papers) - [EMNLP 2022] Generative Knowledge Graph Construction: A Review.
 - [awesome-locust](https://github.com/aliesbelik/awesome-locust) - A collection of resources covering different aspects of Locust load testing tool usage.
 - [awesome-object-shadow-generation](https://github.com/bcmi/awesome-object-shadow-generation) - A curated list of papers, code, and resources pertaining to object shadow generation.
-- [awesome-playgrounds](https://github.com/marcosnils/awesome-playgrounds) - List of awesome playgrounds.
 - [awesome-dapr](https://github.com/mstrYoda/awesome-dapr) - A cruated list of awesome Dapr application runtime related tools.
 - [awesome-voice-typing](https://github.com/primaprashant/awesome-voice-typing) - Curated list of open-source speech-to-text and voice typing tools for Linux, macOS, Windows, Android, and iOS.
 Offline, local, and cloud.
-- [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to assess and reduce the environmental impacts of using and deploying AI.
 - [awesome-opensource-school](https://github.com/zefanja/awesome-opensource-school) - Awesome free and open source software (FOSS) for schools.
 - [LearningResources](https://github.com/zhravan/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-flux-ai](https://github.com/AINativeLab/awesome-flux-ai) - A curated list of awesome resources, tools, libraries, and applications related to Flux AI technology.
 This repository aims to be a comprehensive collection for developers, researchers, and enthusiasts interested in Flux AI.